You can get a VA loan with just about any lender anywhere, right?

 Virtually hundreds of mortgage lenders offer VA loans, but few specialize in the field.

-A VA loan is a very specific type of mortgage, and best handled by lenders who do them most frequently.
 Some of the lenders on this list even have current or former members of the military on staff in an advisory capacity.
-This will help to deal with the specific requirements that active duty military members in particular are likely to have.
+This will help to deal with the specific requirements that active duty military members, in particular, are likely to have.